 Inori Minase as Shōko Makinohara

 In the series, there's a rumor about a mysterious phenomenon called "puberty syndrome."
 For example, Sakuta Azusagawa is a high school student who suddenly sees a little girl appear in front of him.
-The girl is actually Mai Sakurajima, Sakuta's top athlete, a famous actress, and a former entertainment industry hiatus.
-For some reason, the people around Mai can't see her bunny-like figure.
-Sakuta sets out to solve this mystery and, by spending time with Mai, learns about her secret feelings.
-Other heroines with "puberty syndrome" begin appearing in front of Sakuta.
+The girl is actually Mai Sakurajima, Sakuta's senior athlete, who is also a famous actress currently on hiatus from the entertainment industry.
+For some reason, people around Mai can't see her bunny girl figure.
+Sakuta sets out to solve this mystery and spends time with Mai, where he learns her secret feelings.
+Other heroines who have "puberty syndrome" begin appearing in front of Sakuta.

 Kadokawa published the first volume of the light novel series, also titled Seishun Buta Yarou wa Bunny Girl-senpai no Yume wo Minai, in April 2014.
-Keeji Mizoguchi provided the illustrations.
+Keeji Mizoguchi provides the illustrations.
 The seventh and most recent volume was also published in October 2016.
-Tsugumi Nanamiya launched a manga adaptation of the novel's first volume in the January 2016 issue of Comic Dengeki G, and Kadokawa published the first volume in October 2016.
-The television anime of the light novel premiered in Japan on October 3, 2018, and aired 13 episodes.
+Tsugumi Nanamiya launched a manga adaptation of the first volume of the novel in the January 2016 issue of Comic Dengeki G magazine, and Kadokawa published the first volume in October 2016.
+The television anime adaptation of the light novel premiered in Japan on October 3, 2018, and aired for 13 episodes.

-Kamoshida and Mizoguchi previously worked together on the Sakura-sou no Pet na Kanojo light novel series, which inspired a 24-episode television anime series from 2012 to 2013.
+Kamoshida and Mizoguchi previously worked together on the light novel series Sakura-sou no Pet na Kanojo, which inspired a 24-episode television anime series between 2012 and 2013.

 Source: ANN